Ishaanbal/OutageAnalysis-Model/README.md

 ## Assessment of Missingness

-#### Missingness Analysis of OUTAGE.DURATION
+#### Missingness Analysis of `OUTAGE.DURATION`
-We chose to analyze the missingness of OUTAGE.DURATION, because it was the main metric we used to measure the intensity of an attack.
-This was also an important metric because the missingness of outage duration clearly correlated with the missingness of other time-based columns, like OUTAGE.START and OUTANGE.END, columns we were interested in using for prediction.
+We chose to analyze the missingness of `OUTAGE.DURATION`, because it was the main metric we used to measure the intensity of an attack.
+This was also an important metric because the missingness of outage duration clearly correlated with the missingness of other time-based columns, like `OUTAGE.START` and `OUTAGE.END`, columns we were interested in using for prediction.

-Running permutation tests over the missingness of OUTAGE.DURATION and two columns: YEAR and CLIMATE.REGION, we ended up with the graphs below.
+Running permutation tests over the missingness of `OUTAGE.DURATION` and two columns: `YEAR` and `CLIMATE.REGION`, we ended up with the graphs below.

-YEAR: p-value = 0.0
+`YEAR`: p-value = 0.0
-The result for YEAR, with a p-value of 0, suggests a strong association between the year and the missingness of OUTAGE.DURATION.
-This is consistent with the data being missing at random (MAR) with respect to YEAR.
+The result for `YEAR`, with a p-value of 0, suggests a strong association between the year and the missingness of `OUTAGE.DURATION`.
+This is consistent with the data being missing at random (MAR) with respect to `YEAR`.
 <iframe src="assets/MAR_example.html" width="800" height="600" frameborder="0" ></iframe>

-CLIMATE.REGION: p-value = 0.292
+`CLIMATE.REGION`: p-value = 0.292
-On the other hand, the p-value for CLIMATE.REGION is around 0.29, which does not indicate a significant association.
-This suggests that the missingness of OUTAGE.DURATION is not dependent on the CLIMATE.REGION, at least not to a statistically significant extent within the number of permutations tested.
+On the other hand, the p-value for `CLIMATE.REGION` is around 0.29, which does not indicate a significant association.
+This suggests that the missingness of `OUTAGE.DURATION` is not dependent on the `CLIMATE.REGION`, at least not to a statistically significant extent within the number of permutations tested.
 <iframe src="assets/non_MAR_example.html" width="800" height="600" frameborder="0" ></iframe>

-#### The Case for CAUSE.CATEGORY.DETAIL Being NMAR
+#### The Case for `CAUSE.CATEGORY.DETAIL` Being NMAR

-Upon initial analysis, the CAUSE.CATEGORY.DETAIL column's missingness seems to exhibit characteristics of NMAR.
+Upon initial analysis, the `CAUSE.CATEGORY.DETAIL` column's missingness seems to exhibit characteristics of NMAR.
 This inference is drawn from the observation that detailed cause information is more frequently absent in cases where the outage is of a sensitive nature, such as outages due to cyber-attacks or other security-related issues.
 This pattern suggests that the details of these outages might be deliberately withheld or not recorded due to their sensitive or controversial nature, making the missingness dependent on the unobserved data itself.

 ---